 At The Lion and The Mouse, we’re passionate not only about our work with children and families, but also about sharing our approach with others.
-Starting September 2017, we’ll be facilitating a training program designed specifically for educators, teachers, parents, and anyone else interested in deepening their understanding of the principles our work is based on.
+We offer a training program designed specifically for educators, teachers, parents, and anyone else interested in deepening their understanding of the principles our work is based on.

 By participating in our training program, you will develop a greater understanding of the principles our programs are built on and will learn how to apply them to your own context, whether at home or at work.

 The program is composed of four modules:

 |Objective: To get to know participants’ backgrounds, to offer an introduction to Playwork, and to prime participants on future session topics.
 Participants will also use this session to reflect on their childhoods and memories of play to better understand their relationship to play today.

 Topics covered: Historical precedents (junk/adventure playground movement); Playwork principles; surface-level introduction to risk, loose parts, and nature play; Brief mention of training certifications they can pursue (Playwork, Forest School).

 2. Embracing Risk: